A look at what provinces and territories have said about COVID-19 vaccine plans

 Health Minister Christine Elliott has said Ontario will receive 1.6 million doses of the new vaccine from Pfizer and 800,000 doses from Moderna in early 2021, although federal Health Minister Patty Hajdu said such details were still in the works.

-Ford has named former chief of national defence Gen. Rick Hillier to oversee the province's vaccine rollout.
+Ford has named former general Rick Hillier, who served as chief of defence staff, to oversee the province's vaccine rollout.

-The premier says he will name the rest of the province's vaccine task force Friday.
-It will include medical, information technology and logistics experts, in addition to a bioethicist.
+Nine others were named to the provincial vaccine task force on Friday, including medical experts, the province's chief coroner, former Toronto police chief Mark Saunders, Ontario Regional Chief RoseAnne Archibald and bioethicist Dr. Maxwell Smith.

-The province had initially said it would develop its vaccine plan by year's end, but Ford said Thursday that the province will be ready whenever the vaccines arrive, even if that is mid-December.
+The province had initially said it would develop its vaccine plan by year's end, but earlier this week Ford said the province would be ready even if the vaccines arrive sooner.

 He has urged Ottawa to provide detailed information on potential vaccine delivery.